 Nature Arts Education at The Morton Arboretum

-Nature Photography Summer classes at The Morton Arboretum are available for registration at the following link: Class Listings – Nature Photography
+Nature Photography Fall classes at The Morton Arboretum are available for registration at the following link: Class Listings – Nature Photography

-MAPS highly recommends that our members take the opportunity to enhance your photographic knowledge and experience by signing up for one or more of the following classes currently available:
+MAPS highly recommends that our members take the opportunity to enhance your photographic knowledge and experience by signing up for one or more of these classes.

 If you need help finding a program, registering, or logging in, please call 630-719-2468 between 8 am – 4 pm, Monday – Friday or email firstname.lastname@example.org

 The Morton Arboretum hosted Rod Planck as part of its Visiting Photographer series.
 This seminar was an energy filled six hours of passion and photographic expertise and was held Sunday, March 30 (2014) in the Arbor Room, Thornhill Education Center.

 Rod covered a wide range of real and practical advice using his outstanding photographs to back up his points.
 Topics included close-up photography suggesting, for example, using very long (telephoto) lenses in place of macros in order to put distance between you and your subjects such as insects and butterflies and when and when not to use tripods.

 He explained that when shooting in RAW, use your EV control to drive the histogram to the right (light side).
 Why?
 When post-processing on the computer (necessary with RAW photos), the image can be more easily readjusted to provide details with minimum noise (grain) in the final photo.
 JPEGs on the other hand can be shot with a balanced histogram.
 Additional topics included were what to expect at different aperture settings as related to depth of field, special tilted lenses, photographing birds in flight and much more.